JMSchuurmans/blog-posts/007_my_first_web_app.md

 ### RELATIONSHIPS

 Once the tests were written, I felt more confident about building, because I was used to running tests and debugging.
 I started by running the model specs, defining my classes, and writing migrations for the User model and Wine model.
 Once that was done, it was time to run the application controller specs and define my routes.
-I don't think I mentioned this yet: I built Vino using Sinatra, so I had to not only define my routes, but code the logic each controller action.
-That's the stuff I love for when programming, so I really enjoyed debugging my way to a working app.
+I don't think I mentioned this yet: I built Vino using Sinatra, so I had to not only define my routes, but code the logic of each controller action.
+That's the stuff I live for when programming, so I really enjoyed debugging my way to a working app.

 Pry was my best friend.
-I also heavily utilized a gem called Tux, which, when you run `bundle exec tux` in your console, opens up an interactive environment that's almost like the lovechild of Pry and IRB.
+I also heavily utilized a gem called Tux, which, when you run `bundle exec tux` in your console, opens up an interactive environment that's pretty much like the sexy lovechild of Pry and IRB.

 Before long, all my tests were passing, and my data was behaving as it should.
 My app was working!